TiagoMSSantos/MobileRT/docs/README.md

 ## Supported Operating Systems

 <!-- The images have the full path to the repository so they also appear in Docker hub. -->
-<div ><!-- The extra space before closing the tag is necessary for the GitHub Flavored Markdown parser to detect HTML -->
+<div ><!-- The extra space before closing the tag is needed for the GitHub Flavored Markdown parser to detect HTML -->
   <table><!-- Note: Doxygen does not support class="tg" -->
     <!-- Note: Doxygen does not support thead nor tbody tags! -->
     <tr>